 The Royal Academy of Music's 2016 production of Rimsky-Korsokov's opera

-Since the spring of 2016 Rebecca has had the pleasure of performing beautiful works with London’s Philharmonia Chorus at numerous concerts in London and throughout Europe.
+During her time in London (2015-2017) Rebecca has had the pleasure of performing beautiful works with London’s Philharmonia Chorus at numerous concerts in London and throughout Europe.
 She has performed in world famous venues including the Royal Albert Hall and the Royal Festival Hall in London, Palau de la Musica and the Auditoria de la Diputacíon de Alicante in Spain and, most recently she performed Beethoven’s Missa Solemnis at the new Elbphilharmonie in Hamburg in January 2017.
 Rebecca returned to the Royal Festival Hall in June 2017, performing Mahler’s Symphony No. 2 by invitation with selected students from the Royal Academy of Music.

 Philharmonia Chorus: Beethoven's Missa Solemnis